dciets/dciets.github.io/writeups/_posts/2014-01-13-break-in-2014-reverse-track.markdown

 After looking at the code, I noticed the organizers added a couple of decoy decrypt functions (about 5).
 Since I was too lazy to try them all, I decided to give it a spin through gdb.

-The program was waiting for some input on a socket, and seemed to loop a couple of times.
-I just skipped that whole part (sorry guys!).
+The program was waiting for input on a socket, and seemed to loop a couple of times.
+I just skipped over all the socket stuff (sorry guys!) and made it to the defusing part of the bomb (the real defusing).

-After some analysis, I found the right decrypt function and reused `Reverse 6`'s script to get the key `phoos_phoos_bumb`.
+Once I got there, I noticed there were two of the multiple decrypt functions called.
+I decided to start with the last one since the first one clearly outputs "This is not the key" (but that could have been a trap..).
+I reused `Reverse 6`'s script and got the following key: `phoos_phoos_bumb`.